-Blue threadfin are caught mainly using gillnets in two QLD-managed fisheries operating off the eastern and Gulf coasts.
+Blue threadfin is caught mainly using gillnets in two Queensland managed fisheries operating off the eastern and Gulf coasts.

-Fisheries managers in QLD have also reported inconsistencies between fisheries logbook records and information from independent observers, including, for example, differences between the number, rate and type of protected species interactions.
-There is a high probability that protected species bycatch is actually higher than reported as observers are recording greater levels of bycatch than generally reported in logbooks.
+Fisheries managers in QLD have also reported inconsistencies between fisheries logbook records and information from independent observers, including differences between the number, rate and type of protected species interactions.
+There is a high probability that protected species bycatch is higher than reported.

 Sectors of both fisheries also target some shark species, despite a lack of information on their stock status.
 There is limited information on much of the basic biology of many of the targeted species, e.g. their age at maturity, frequency of reproduction and number of young.
 This lack of knowledge is particularly concerning as shark species are generally long-lived, slow to mature and produce few young, making them highly vulnerable to population depletion as a result of fishing activity.
 Sharks are also apex predators that are essential to maintaining healthy marine food webs.